robbert-vdh/nih-plug/README.md

 - **gain** is a simple smoothed gain plugin that shows off a couple other parts of the API, like support for storing arbitrary serializable state.
-- **gain-gui** is the same plugin as gain, but with a GUI to control the parameter and a VU meter.
+- **gain-gui** is the same plugin as gain, but with a GUI to control the parameter and a digital peak meter.
 - **sine** is a simple test tone generator plugin with frequency smoothing that can also make use of MIDI input instead of generating a static signal based on the plugin's parameters.